Skip to main content

 + 500

-That's because we don't handle this anywhere, we just throw an error - let's deal with that now, by integrating the authentication into our application.
+That's because this isn't handled anywhere, the code just throws an error - let's deal with that now by integrating authentication into the application.

 JSON Web Tokens

-So the plan is to add an authentication layer to our API.
-We will need generate an authentication token that will hold the identity - let's use so-called JSON Web Token (JWT), an industry standard.
-We can leverage the @fastify/jwt plugin for encoding/decoding them with ease.
+The plan is to add an authentication layer to the API.
+You will need to generate an authentication token that will hold the identity - let's use so-called JSON Web Token (JWT), an industry standard.
+You can leverage the @fastify/jwt plugin for encoding/decoding them with ease.

 npm install @fastify/jwt